Contact Us for a Free Consultation (720) 441-3328

-What is the Colorado Retainage Law for Private Construction Contracts?
+What Is The Colorado Retainage Law For Private Construction Contracts?

 (1) A property owner, contractor, or subcontractor shall not withhold as retainage more than five percent of the price of the work completed under the contract or subcontract.
 Making a partial payment under this subsection (1) is not acceptance or approval of some of the work or of a waiver of defects in the work.